15 Coolest Places to Visit in Tokyo

 More info ▶︎ Tsukishima Monja Street: Tokyo’s Hidden Gourmet Gem

-Sumo grand tournament is always popular things to watch, but it’s only held at limited time of year.
-In stead, how about visiting their home ground and see a bit of real lives of Sumo wrestlers?
+Sumo grand tournaments are always popular things to watch, which is only held at limited time of the year.
+But if you visit Sumo wrestlers’ home ground, you have the chance to peek a bit of real lives of wrestlers anytime of the year.

 Numbers of Sumo training houses are located in Ryogoku area, Tokyo (Asakusa area and Tokyo Skytree) where wrestlers live and practice.
 Some of them are open for public and visitors can see their morning training session real close.
 Not only watching their dynamic and powerful actions but it’s also a place to learn Japanese tradition and disciplines which you may not see often in this modern days.